Shipley Institute of Living Scale - 2 sils-2

-The Shipley-2 may be administered to individuals or groups in just 20 to 25 minutes, and scored in 5 minutes more.
+The Shipley-2 can be administered to individuals or groups in just 20 to 25 minutes, and scored in 5 minutes more.
 Norms are based on a sample of 2,826 individuals representative of the U.S. population in regard to ethnicity, gender, and educational level.
-They are presented separately for children (ages 7 to 19 years) and adults (ages 17 to 89 years) and stratified by age.
+They are presented separately for children (7 to 19) and adults (17 to 89) and stratified by age.

 Composites A and B are interpreted very similarly.
 Both are standard scores that reflect overall cognitive ability.

 In addition, the Shipley-2 provides a useful Impairment Index.
 Calculated only for adults, it represents the discrepancy between vocabulary and abstract thinking.